LL10GEMAC IP Core Datasheet

 Out

 Reserved to be IP Test point.
-Synchronous to RxClk.
+This signal is synchronous to RxClk.

 IPVersion[31:0]